floofyboi32/TPT2-Scripts/README.md

 ## Inf Pushing BP + AI [Pre-Forge]

 A modified version of Joking's.
-Maybe it works, maybe it doesn't.
+Works about as good as the original.
 Probably doesn't change much in comparison tbh.
+Feel free to replace Condense later.

 Era tab order is Light, Divisors, Dark, Earth, Water.
+Tier 38-42 modules should be enough, maybe T35 if you have a lot of damage.

 `Turn on AI after you load into the region, there is no impulse key`